What To Do if Your Dog Gets Sprayed By a Skunk

 If you or your dog does get sprayed by a skunk, do not go into your home.
 The oil transfers easily into fabric and carpeting, so it’s best to not unintentionally skunk objects in your home by going inside.
 Keep your dog outside or in your garage until you can properly bathe them.

 You’ve probably heard of the bathing tomato juice trick to get rid of skunk smells.
 It makes sense that the acidic tomato would break down some of the chemicals in skunk spray.
 Although tomato juice and paste are viable options, it might cost quite a bit to get enough to fully bathe you and your dog.
 This method also has very limited success.
-The reason why the spray stays for so long is actually because the oil components need to break down further.
+The reason why the spray stays for so long is actually that the oil components need to break down further.
 For this, you’re going to need an acid a little stronger than tomato juice.

 Next, you want to remove the oil from your dog’s coat.
 To do that, mix together: